chunghanlee1/financial_health/README.txt

 	6. pandas 0.23.0

 EXECUTION
 	Step 1.
-Set the 'financial-health' folder as the working directory Step 2.
+Set the 'financial_health' folder as the working directory Step 2.
 Run 'fin_aggregate.py' in the command line or IDE Step 3.
 Follow the instructions to begin financial health check or prediction.